-Here are some items you might be able to get rid of:
+Some Items you might be able to Declutter:

 Anything that doesn’t fit – The odds are when this item does eventually fit you probably won’t want it anymore

 Wedding dresses or bridesmaid dresses – I was holding onto both until recently.
 I tried them on and realized they don’t fit anyways